 Here, we adopt the convention for the composition of arrows as established in \cite{ASS}.
 Clearly, $A(n, 2)$ is a hereditary algebra of type $\mathbb{A}_n$, and $A(n, n)$ is the quotient of $A(n, 2)$ modulo the square of its Jacobson radical.

 Fix $n \geq 3$ and $2 \leq k < n$.
-For each vertex $i$ of the quiver, we denote the corresponding simple module by $S(i)$, its projective cover by $P(i)$, and its injective envelop by $I(i)$.
+For each vertex $i$ of the quiver, we denote the corresponding simple module by $S(i)$, its projective cover by $P(i)$, and its injective envelope by $I(i)$.
 The Auslander-Reiten quiver of $A(n, k)$ has the following shape